Last Updated on August 6, 2022

 Something that surprised me was the amount of caves there are in Iowa!
 There’s a stereotypical assumption that Iowa is flat and just full of corn fields, so discovering that there were caves was an interesting find.
-In this post I share 3 cave locations that can be found in East Iowa which all offer completely different experiences!
+In this post I share 3 caves near Dubuque Iowa, which all offer completely different experiences!

 Disclosure: I received a complimentary tour of Spook Cave as part of a previous partnership.
 As always, opinions are my own.